-Associated with gun crime – it has been called London’s version of the Bronx – and poverty – it is one of the top ten most deprived areas in the UK – Harlesden is an incredibly vibrant hub of activity.
+Associated with gun crime – it has been called London’s version of the Bronx – and poverty – it is one of the top ten most deprived areas in the UK – Harlesden is incredibly lively.
 The High Street is awash with fresh fish shops, hair shops, hairdressers, barbers, and an array of grocers that sell a stunning range of vegetables from okra to ackee.
 And there isn’t a Starbucks in sight.
 There is no danger of high street conformity here.
 No wonder Prince Charles was so keen when he visited in 2007. ”I don’t think I have enjoyed myself so much for a long time going down the high street and popping into one or two shops.
 I’m sorry I couldn’t go into more of them,” he said enthusiastically.

 Harlesden is also one of the most ethnically diverse places in Britain.
 In the 1960s, the Irish and Afro-Caribbeans (mainly Jamaicans) arrived to work everywhere from the McVities biscuit factory to the railway and the hospital, but now if you walk around – there are Somalis, Afghans, Tamils, Pakistanis, Polish, Brazilians, Portuguese and more.
 Harlesden’s richness and aliveness comes from this ever-changing mixture of cultures that live and trade side-by-side.